HOME

 Subscription

-The journal Mathematica (Cluj) was founded in 1929 at the University of Cluj by Petre Sergescu.
+The journal Mathematica was founded in 1929 at the University of Cluj by Petre Sergescu.
 The publication of the journal was interrupted between 1948 and 1959.
-Since 1959 ``Mathematica" is published as a new series, continuing the traditions of the old one, under the auspicies of the Romanian Academy.
+Since 1959 Mathematica is published as a new series, continuing the traditions of the old one, under the auspices of the Romanian Academy.

-In addition to presenting research papers, Mathematica publishes the proceedings of international conferences held in Romania, survey articles and book reviews.
+In addition to research papers, Mathematica publishes proceedings of international conferences held in Romania and survey articles.
 The Editors will put strong emphasis on originality and applicability of the results.
 All manuscripts are strictly refereed and only papers of high quality are accepted for publication.

 The journal is addressed to all pure and applied mathematics and to other specialists interested in modern developments of mathematics and in using mathematics in research, teaching and technology.